DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Roadmap ##

-This is still an early alpha version.
+This is still an early version.
 It has not yet been tested sufficiently.
 If you encounter any bugs/crashes, please let me know.

 After some more testing, bug-fixing and implementing requested features, I would like to add a feature where you can merge other weapon groups into your active weapon group.
+Update: 0.95a-RC16 will probably fix the issue that was blocking this feature.

+After that I want to implement some more fringe fire modes, that will be disabled by default.
+I was thinking about an anti-small-craft (fighters and frigates) mode and a mining (target only asteroids for mining blaster roleplay) mode.

 ### Requested Features ###